 Having Diego as an intern was a pleasure.
 He worked on a project to make our public outreach efforts much more efficient to the benefit of the department and the communities we serve.
 Diego translated documents that help satisfy federal requirements for providing language assistance, and he has positively contributed to the overall energy of the office with his enthusiasm, motivation, and positive attitude.

-Aims to study aerospace at MIT; benefited greatly from interning at UTC in preparation for the merger with Raytheon; will ultimately pursue a career with UTC.
+Aims to study aerospace at MIT; benefited greatly from interning at UTC in preparation for the merger with Raytheon; will ultimately pursue a career with Raytheon.

 Aims to study nursing at UCONN; designed and delivered a culminating presentation to her team to rave reviews.